 Louise is experienced in advising companies and individuals with regard to internal investigations.
 She frequently represents witnesses being interviewed either by employers or by investigating authorities.

 Louise also has public law experience including the Leveson Inquiry.
 She was the lead partner heading a team of lawyers representing a number of military witnesses in the Baha Mousa Public Inquiry.

-Louise has a particular interest in Europe and is currently the Vice Chair of the European Criminal Bar Association (ECBA).
-She has given evidence to the House of Lords Select Committee on the European Union and is regularly invited to attend various expert meetings in Europe.
-Recent projects include Qualetra (Quality in Legal Translation in criminal proceedings in Europe), the right to access to a lawyer, the European Public Prosecutions Office (EPPO), the European Investigation Order (EIO) and the European Arrest Warrant (EAW).
+Louise is currently the Vice Chair of the European Criminal Bar Association (ECBA).
+She has given evidence to the House of Lords Select Committee on the European Union and is regularly invited to attend various expert meetings in Europe covering subjects such the right to access to a lawyer, the European Public Prosecutions Office (EPPO), the European Investigation Order (EIO) and the European Arrest Warrant (EAW).